To Rest Our Minds and Bodies

 by Harriet Armstrong

-A debut novel from a voice as unique as it is relatable, To Rest Our Minds and Bodies queries the nature of one’s experience, mapping the disintegration of a young woman’s sense of self and engagement with the physical world, in prose that is keenly observant, delightfully wry, and utterly despairing.
-An anti- Bildungsroman for the pandemic generation.
+Set in an unnamed campus in England in the early 2020s, To Rest Our Minds and Bodies queries the nature of one’s experience, mapping the disintegration of a young woman’s sense of self and her struggle to keep a grip on reality.
+From a voice as unique as it is relatable, and in prose that is keenly observant, delightfully wry, and utterly despairing, the anonymous narrator of this unconventional coming-of-age novel is as brave as she is unforgettable.

 ‘A work of art.
 Armstrong’s prose has that meticulous and urgent quality reminiscent of Beckett and Duras, achieving the same uncanny shared consciousness that keeps you hooked from the first sentence.
 This is – in its absolute specificity of detail, era, and embodiment – a timeless story of love, yearning and despair.
 It’s rare to read a novel so smart and self-aware which is also so powerfully vulnerable and candid.
 It charts some deep and dark territories we all know but barely acknowledge.
 It cuts through the platitudes of love and life in a way most writers wouldn’t dare.
 In fact I don’t think I’ve ever felt for a character so deeply as the narrator of To Rest Our Minds and Bodies because I don’t think I’ve ever encountered a character so radically and vividly honest.’